Telica

 With everyone on the bus at 6:44pm, we prepared for a squished, bumpy drive back.
 This was the most unpleasant part of the journey and most people complained of having dead legs and pins-and-needles throughout it.

 Arriving back at the hostel, the battered group headed to a reserved table for free beers and dinner!
 This was such a nice finishing touch to the tour!
 On previous excursions, the group dismantled once the trip was over.
 But this meant we could continue to catch up and chat about the trip as a group.
 Dinner consisted of three large sharing platters of various local foods – 2 meat and 1 vegetarian.
-It made the trip feel worth the money.
+It was a lovely end to a great afternoon hiking Volcano Telica.

 Camping on Volcano Telica